kikmenow/freetextsearch/README.md

     and sentences.
 For this task, produce a list of the most frequent interesting words, along with a summary table showing where those words appear (sentences and documents).

-### Initial Proposed Solution
+# Why I chose to build an API

-First module: A Django (DRF) API that returns a JSON response containing the above information using Postgres Free Textsearch under the hood.
-I've left making the output pretty for later (This README is a living document)
+I misinterpreted 'frequent interesting'.
+I thought it was a more open challenge and I could choose which words I considered interesting, then rank them by frequency.
+Because I wanted some flexibility in choice, and because I wanted to show you what I can do, I decided to build an API.
+I did also complete the task (In significantly shorter time than this took), however it is in another repo.

-First task is to set up a Django Project and App.
-Then I need to configure a postgres container with docker.
+### Approach

-(Note to self, make sure to document how to set this up on someone elses machine)
+First task was to set up a Django Project and App.
+Then I needed to configure a postgres container with docker.

 Then my will set up my test framework so that I can test drive my changes.
 Once this is set up I will test drive my API features in the following order: